AdaCore/gnatstudio/docs/users_guide/navigation.rst

   .. index:: C++; cross-references
   .. index:: gcc; -fdump-xref

-  The GCC C and C++ compilers that come with GNAT need to be used to generate the cross-references information needed by GPS, via the `-fdump-xref` switch.
-  This means that you need to first add the `-fdump-xref` switch to your project's switches for C and C++ sources, and compile your application before you browse through the cross-references or view various graphs in GPS.
-If sources have been modified, you should recompile the modified files.
+  You need to use the GCC C and C++ compilers that come with GNAT Pro to generate the cross-references information needed by GPS and call them with the `-fdump-xref` switch, so you need to first add that switch to your project's switches for C and C++ sources and compile your application before you browse through the cross-references.
+If your sources have been modified, you should recompile the modified files.

 Ada xrefs heuristics
 --------------------

-GPS is able to provide some basic navigation support for Ada, C and C++ sources in the absence of information coming from the compiler.
-It uses a built-in parser,  parsing the files at startup and everytime they are modified.
+GPS can provide some basic navigation support for Ada, C and C++ sources even in the absence of information coming from the compiler.
+It uses a built-in parser, parsing the files at startup and when they're modified.
 This provides basic navigation in simple cases.

-In this mode, GPS is able to navigate to an entity body from the declaration, and to an entity declaration from the body.
-In case of other references, GPS will navigate to the declaration on simple cases, namely if the heuristics provide an information without ambiguity.
-In particular, it may not work with overloaded entities.
+In this mode, GPS can navigate to an entity body from the declaration, and vice versa.
+In case of other references, GPS will navigate to the declaration only if the heuristics provides the necessary information without ambiguity, which may not be the case with overloaded entities.

-These heuristics are not used in global reference searching operations or call graphs.

-Note that this parser is also used to provide the Ada outline view, code completion and entity view.
+This parser is also used to provide the Ada outline view, code completion and entity view, but these heuristics are not used in global reference searching operations or to generate call graphs.

 The xref database
 -----------------

-GPS parses the cross-reference information generated by the compiler (the :file:`.ali` and :file:`.gli` files into an sqlite database.
-This database can become quite big, and should preferrably be on a fast local disk.
+GPS parses the cross-reference information generated by the compiler (the :file:`.ali` and :file:`.gli`) files into an `sqlite` database.
+This database can become quite large and should preferrably be on a fast local disk.

-By default, GPS will place this database in the object directory of the root project that is currently loaded.
-You can override this choice by adding an attribute :guilabel:`Xref_Database` in the :guilabel:`IDE` package of your project file.
-This attribute can be either an absolute path, or a path relative to the location of the project file itself

-We recommend that this path be specific to each user, and to each project this user might be working on, as in the following examples::
+By default, GPS places this database in the object directory of the currently-loaded root project.
+Override this choice by adding an attribute :guilabel:`Xref_Database` in the :guilabel:`IDE` package of your project file, either as an absolute path or a path relative to the location of the project file.
+We recommend this path be specific to each use, and to each project this user might be working on, as in the following examples::

    --  assume this is in /home/user1/work/default.gpr